sqlsylvia/GDI-SQL/Class1-Examples.md

-# SQL Queries from Class 1
+# Class 1 - Examples and Assignments

 ## Database
 Use the SQL and database editor at https://www.w3schools.com/sql/trysql.asp?filename=trysql_editor